jknezevic1712/craving/INFO.md

 So, observable emits some data which observers receives or subscribes to.

+NOTE ABOUT OBSERVABLES
+If you create your own observable, you NEED TO UNSUBSCRIBE in ngOnDestroy since when you use your own custom observables, Angular won't "clean up" automatically

 E.g. this.route.params.subscribe(...), here, params is observable to which we can subscribe to allowing us to have a reactive template changes

 subscribe() can take up to three anonymous functions as params: